11+ prep · Warwickshire

 The Warwickshire 11+

 GL Assessment provides the test format.
-Four sections — English, Maths, Verbal Reasoning, Non-Verbal Reasoning — sat in late September of Year 6.
-Registration deadlines fall in the summer term of Year 5; details published annually on Warwickshire County Council's website.
+Four sections (English, Maths, Verbal Reasoning, and Non-Verbal Reasoning) sat in late September of Year 6.
+Registration deadlines fall in the summer term of Year 5; details are published annually on Warwickshire County Council's admissions site.

 How tutoring usually focuses